-In the Autumn term, Year 1 pupils have been taking part in a community dance project led by Creative Steps bringing different age groups of people together through dance.
-Our Year 1 pupils have enjoyed meeting members of the community and interacting with an older generation.
+Our Year 1 pupils have been taking part in a community dance project led by Creative Steps bringing different age groups of people together through dance.
+Our pupils have enjoyed meeting members of the community and interacting with an older generation.

 As part of our Congleton Study, Mayor Bear came into school and led an assembly as well coming for a teddy bear's picnic with Preschool and Reception.